hartsick/twitter-py-sample-responses/readme.md

-Twitter API Sample Responses, in Python
+Twitter API Sample Responses
 =========================================
-*Intended to be used as mock objects for tests.*
+*Mock objects for Python.*

-I found the lack of documentation on different responses to be frustrating when first working with the Twitter Streaming API, so I started collecting responses for easy reference to help build my bots.
+I found the lack of documentation on different responses to be frustrating when first working with the Twitter Streaming API, so I started collecting responses for easy reference in building my [bots](http://52bots.tumblr.com).

-Thought this may be a common frustration, especially for those new to the APIs, so decided to open these up as a reference.
+Thought this may be a common frustration, especially for newbies like myself, so decided to open these up as a reference.

-I'll update only as I encounter the need for new fixtures, so if there's other sample data you have and think would be useful for others, please submit a PR.
+I'll update only as I encounter the need for new fixtures, so if there's other sample data you think would be useful for others (or if you spot any errors), please submit a PR.